Calabarzon Philippines Travel Guide

 Keep devices secure.
 Fully charge all devices before leaving your accommodation each day.
 Affiliate resources: NordVPN, ExpressVPN, B&H Photo, Airalo.

 A well-stocked personal health kit makes for quick problem-solving and a more enjoyable trip.
 Tailor your first aid kit for a tropical environment.
-Include: Pain relievers (paracetamol/ibuprofen), antihistamines, antidiarrheal medication (loperamide), antiseptic wipes/hand sanitizer, bandaids/plasters, sterile gauze and adhesive tape for medical use, topical antibiotic cream, motion sickness medication, rehydration salts (ORS).
+Include: Pain relievers (paracetamol/ibuprofen), antihistamines, antidiarrheal medication (loperamide), antiseptic wipes/hand sanitizer, bandaids/plasters, sterile dressing and adhesive tape for medical use, topical antibiotic cream, motion sickness medication, rehydration salts (ORS).

 For light hikes on Mount Makiling lower trails: